We will find a way or make one

 In addition to the above, client would need to inform us which of the following applies to the mark:

-4. The Mark covered by the registration has not been used in Belize by the registered proprietor or a licensee under a licence-contract during the last year in respect of any of the goods or services covered by the registration for the following reasons: (State reasons).
+4. The Mark covered by this registration has not been used in Belize by the registered proprietor or a licensee under a license-contract during the last year in respect of any of the goods or services covered by the registration for the following reasons: (State reasons).

 OPPOSITION: Any person may, within the prescribed time (about 12 weeks) from the date of the publication of the application, give notice to the Registrar of opposition to the registration.